National Consortium to Prevent Suicide among Law Enforcement and Public Safety Professionals

 Public safety professionals, including law enforcement officers, face many job-related stressors that can negatively impact their mental health and well-being.
 Emotional injuries and suicide among public safety professionals are a significant concern.
-In fact, one study found that public safety professionals are more likely to die by suicide than in the line of duty.
+In fact, one study found that police officers and firefighters are more likely to die by suicide than in the line of duty.

 The National Consortium’s work includes the following activities: